Model Physics

 The equations describing the cart motion are derived from F=ma.
 The force required to accelerate the cart mass is:

-and the force produced by the spring:
+and the force produced by the spring is:

 Solution to the Equation of Motion for a Spring-Mass-Damper System